wp-plugins/taxonomy-images/readme.txt

 `<?php do_action( 'taxonomy_image_plugin_print_image_html', 'detail' ); ?>`

 Here we have passed to arguments to the WordPress core function do_action().
 The first is `taxonomy_image_plugin_print_image_html` and should not be changed.
-The second represents the size of the image that you would like displayed. acceptable values are:
+The second represents the size of the image that you would like displayed.
+Acceptable values are:

 * detail
 * thumbnail